 Those who suffer from DES often try to alleviate the pain by blinking either less or more often, rubbing their eyes, or by using over-the-counter artificial tears.

 Why is blinking important?
-Blinking is healthy because it naturally moisturizes the eyes and gets rid of tiny particles that may enter the eye.
-Less blinking can increase dryness, itching, or redness, making DES symptoms even more acute.
+Blinking naturally moisturizes the eyes and gets rid of tiny particles that may enter the eye.
+Reduced blinking can increase dryness, itching, or redness, making DES symptoms even more acute.

-Artificial tears provide some temporary relief by lubricating the eyes with a medicated solution.
+Artificial tears provide temporary relief by lubricating the eyes with a specific solution.
 These can be quite effective at alleviating soreness and itchiness, however, excessive use isn’t recommended.
-Many brands include preservatives, which aren’t good for your health in the long-term.
-Other preservative-free brands can, over time, fail to relieve the basic Dry Eye symptoms.
+Many brands include preservatives, which aren’t good for your health in the long term.
+Other preservative-free brands can, over time, fail to relieve the basic dry eye symptoms.
 Patients may find that having to continuously purchase artificial tears can become costly, and consistently using them throughout the day disrupts their daily activities.